gr-yb/yugabyte-differential-backup/differential-backup.md

 The next sections list the in-cluster files and the manifest file for each snapshot of table_id '000030ad000030008000000000004000' and the tablet_id '4b90c92c6a4b4a3aa03c6f941a8c7d1b'

-### 1st snapshot file and manifest
+### 1st Snapshot

 The first snapshot copies all files to off-cluster storage.

-These are the files in 1st snapshot directory
+These are the files in the 1st snapshot directory

 ```
 4160b771-2620-44f2-a482-3f94e796aefc: